breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 ![](../images/knowledge_graph.png)

 Lo and behold, the key idea behind knowledge graphs is our old friend, types.
 Knowledge graphs are graphs whose nodes and edges have a type.
+This is useful information retrieval, since we can build an index on type, but also for reasoning about queries over the graph, such as "Which companies have a direct flight from a port city to a capital city?"

 # Graphs, inductively

-One thing that fascinates me about programming languages is the idea of inductively defined grammars:
+One thing that fascinates me about programming languages is the idea of inductively defined grammars.
+The following grammar generates a 3-variable algebra:

 ```
 <exp> := x | y | z